CarolineClark/MovieApp/README.md

-Add your API key to NetworkUtils, for the USER_API_KEY
+Add your API key to your gradle.properties like below:

+MovieDbApiKey="XXXXXXXXXXXXXXXXXXXXXXXXXX"